ryan-mcclue/unsw/comp3331/wk2/week2.md

 improve page load times with protocol enhancements, content providing location and caching

 HTTP1.0 one TCP connection per resource served (incurs RTT penalty of 3-way handshake for TCP)
+IMPORTANT: when asked to calculate RTT, know if TCP being used to incorporate this handshake

-HTTP1.1 introduced persistent TCP connection (allows pipelining, i.e. sending multiple objects one after the other without waiting for response)
+HTTP1.1 introduced persistent TCP connection (allows pipelining, i.e. sending multiple objects one after the other without waiting for response, i.e. back-to-back requests)
 The 'Keep-Alive' header sets the parameters for this persistence In essence, persistence is just maintaining a single connection for entire duration (so something like SMTP is connected until entire email is sent, hence persistent)
 Further prevents the 3-way handshake 2xRTT for each object, incurring this only for first object